ryantm/agenix/README.md

 ## Tutorial

+1. The system you want to deploy secrets to should already exist and have `sshd` running on it so that it has generated SSH host keys in `/etc/ssh/`.

-1. Make a directory to store secrets and `secrets.nix` file for listing secrets and their public keys:
+2. Make a directory to store secrets and `secrets.nix` file for listing secrets and their public keys:

    ```ShellSession
    $ mkdir secrets
    $ cd secrets
    $ touch secrets.nix
    ```
-2. Add public keys to `secrets.nix` file (hint: use `ssh-keyscan` or GitHub (for example, https://github.com/ryantm.keys)):
+3. Add public keys to `secrets.nix` file (hint: use `ssh-keyscan` or GitHub (for example, https://github.com/ryantm.keys)):
    ```nix
    let
      user1 = "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIL0idNvgGiucWgup/mP78zyC23uFjYq0evcWdjGQUaBH";